 The tech giants of Silicon Valley may not see eye to eye on every issue, but when it comes to speaking out against the violence in Charlottesville and taking action against racist groups on their platforms — their stance is a unified one.
-In the fallout of the past weekend's events, Google, Microsoft, and other companies have moved to re-emphasize zero tolerance policies for hate speech, violence, and racism.
+In the fallout of the past weekend's events, Google, Microsoft, and other companies have moved to re-emphasise zero tolerance policies for hate speech, violence, and racism.

-This unified stance is a crucial one, because ridding the internet of organizations that promote racism cannot be done by one tech company alone: It requires a group effort, and shared standards, to deny these extremist groups a platform online.
+This unified stance is a crucial one, because ridding the internet of organisations that promote racism cannot be done by one tech company alone: It requires a group effort, and shared standards, to deny these extremist groups a platform online.
 (Even the hacker activist group Anonymous has gotten involved, reportedly shutting down neo-Nazi and KKK websites.)

 Ahead, a breakdown of how their actions have unfolded in the days following Saturday's violence in Charlottesville.